 A trip to New York, where she put on a month-long residency at Brooklyn venue Baby’s All Right with her friend and collaborator The Tallest Man on Earth, only solidified the importance of community.
 “It sounds super lame, but it was just about the music.
 It was really special,” Gordi says.
 “While I was away in New York I wrote a lot of the second record, and this past month I’ve been meditating a lot about what it should be about, what it should be called, the visual aspects of it, and I think I have a clear vision in my head, which is nice.”

 Gordi ended up producing a handful of tracks on ‘Reservoir’, and looking vaguely towards her next record she’s eager to take the helm as much as possible when it comes to production and engineering.
 And on the flip side, revisiting ‘Can We Work It Out’ for one last time before moving forward – an EP cut which also made its way onto ‘Reservoir’ – she wanted to cut it loose and pass over the reins for a change.
 Pop whizz Shura, and Solange and Frank Ocean collaborator RAC have put their own spins on a track that, for Gordi, reflects an older headspace from the past.
 “This track has been around for a little while, and I owe that song a lot,” she says.

 Ultimately, a year of artistic growth has proved vital for Gordi moving forward.
 “I’ve been a little sponge for the past 12 months,” she concludes.

-Gordi wraps up 2018 by joining Sam Smith on his sold out arena tour around Australia and New Zealand.
-She will kick off 2019 with an Australian tour alongside Julien Baker, including a special hometown show at the local hall in rural Canowindra.
+Gordi wrapped up 2018 by being awarded the inaugural Songwriter Award at the Australian Women in Music Awards, before joining Sam Smith on his sold out arena tour around Australia and New Zealand.
+She kicks off 2019 with an Australian tour alongside Julien Baker, including a special hometown show at the local hall in rural Canowindra.